KaiHotz/ReactJs-Github-User-Repo-List/README.md

 ```

 #### Not Familiar with Git?
-Click [here](https://github.com/KaiHotz/ReactJs-Github-User-Repo-List.git) then download the .zip file.
+Click [here](https://github.com/KaiHotz/ReactJs-Github-User-Repo-List/archive/master.zip) to download the .zip file.
 Extract the contents of the zip file, then open your terminal, change to the project directory, and:

 ```
   > npm install